Juan Sánchez Ramírez: Early years

 Juan Sánchez Ramírez was born in 1762 in Cotuí, Santo Domingo.
 According to historian Francisco A. Rincón, he was the son of Miguel Sánchez and Francisca Ramírez.
 Juan Sánchez Ramírez had two brothers: Remigio and Rafael.
-The last of them was Magistrate of Cotuí in the Haitian period of the Dominic Republic.
+The last of them was Magistrate of Cotuí in the Haitian period of the Dominican Republic.
 His father was a Spanish member of the military and a wealthy landowner.
 However, it was the priest Pichardo y Delmonte who took care of his education.
 When he was young, he led a company of lancers of Cotuí.

 Ramírez held several significant positions in Cotuí, including that of magistrate.